 The browser you are using is out of date and may not support all of the features of this website.
 Please update your browser to a modern browser that supports HTML5.

 An individual member of Georgia Southwestern State University community, faculty, staff, student, or an organization may be issued an email account.
 This email account will remain valid so long as the individual is currently employed or enrolled at Georgia Southwestern State University.
 Retired employees may request to have their email accounts remain active after they leave GSW.
 Other employees that leave GSW may request to keep their accounts active for up to one year.
-Student email accounts are suspended one year after last semester the student attended GSW classes.
+Student email accounts are suspended one year after last semester the student attended GSW classes, and deleted one year later.

 The proper use of the email account is ultimately the responsibility of the individual under whose name it has been assigned.
 Therefore, it is the user's responsibility to guard his/her password and not share his/her email account and password with others.